Processing applications: International Experience Canada (IEC) [R204(d) – C21] – International Mobility Program

 Application process

 Clients are required to initiate their participation (i.e., to register) by creating and submitting an online IEC profile through their Immigration, Refugees and Citizenship Canada (IRCC) personal account.
 Using these profiles, a pool of eligible candidates for each country or territory and each category is created.
 Clients can indicate their interest in more than one category, if applicable.
 After they submit a profile, clients become “candidates”.
 Once candidates receive an Invitation to Apply (ITA), they have 10 calendar days to refuse or accept the ITA.
-If they accept the ITA, they are considered to be “applicants”, and they have 20 calendar days to submit their work permit application (the 20-day period starts the date the applicants accept their ITA).
+If they accept the ITA, they are considered to be “applicants”, and they have 20 calendar days to submit their work permit application (the 20-day period starts the date and time the applicant accepts their ITA).
 If their application is approved, applicants will be issued a Letter of Introduction (LOI) and become “participants”.
 Participants must present their LOI to a border services officer upon arrival in Canada to obtain their IEC work permit.

 The only method for IEC applicants to submit a work permit is through their IRCC Personal Account (American citizens and U.S. permanent residents excepted).
 Visa application centres (VAC), migration offices, centralized processing centres and local offices in Canada cannot accept IEC work permit applications.